 A Swedish-born, naturalized American citizen and longtime New Yorker, initially largely self-taught as a musician, early musical experiences included classical guitar studies from age sixteen, activity on the 1980's Scandinavian DIY-New Wave/Progressive/ Fusion music scene, and as a street musician in Copenhagen and Paris.
 As well as hearing finger-style blues guitar legend Big Joe Williams live and up-close in an intimate setting, and participating in a workshop with then Copenhagen, Denmark-based Jazz piano master Horace Parlan, a Albert Ayler and Charlie Mingus alum, notably appearing on the latter's classic recording Ah-Um.

 A veteran music educator, currently enlisted as a graduate applied lessons instructor at Columbia University's Teachers College, the oldest and largest school for education, in the United States, and part of one of the nations elite academic institutions.
 Mr. Hostfalt is a former teaching faculty member of The Royal College of Music in Stockholm.
 And an invited lecturer at New World School of The Arts at University of Florida, and at Berklee College of Music.
 As an alumnus of two of the world's most prestigious institutions for modern music education, he holds a Master of Music Degree in Composition, and a Graduate Diploma in Performance from New England Conservatory as an honors emissary.
 Along with a Bachelor of Music Degree from Berklee College of Music with honors, and as an Outstanding Musicianship Award recipient.
-Since 2006 he operates his Manhattan creative music education studio-one of few facilities anywhere to offer microtonal music studies for the guitar.
+Since 2006 he operates his own Manhattan, New York City creative music education studio-one of few facilities anywhere to offer microtonal music studies for the guitar.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~